MackVali/creator_app/README.md

 ### Quick fix for preview sign-up errors (plain English checklist)

 Need to get Vercel previews signing up again?
 Follow the simple steps in [`docs/supabase-preview-signup-instructions.md`](./docs/supabase-preview-signup-instructions.md).
 It walks through the Supabase dashboard changes, the matching Vercel env variables, and what to double-check before trying again.
+When you need a "set it and forget it" remediation with SQL that enforces the correct redirect allow-list, sign-up toggles, and email rate limits, jump straight to [`docs/supabase-preview-signup-remediation.md`](./docs/supabase-preview-signup-remediation.md).

 ### When Supabase refuses to create users